benc-uk/chatr/readme.md

 ### Users Table

 Users are stored as entities with the fields (columns) described below.
-As there are no nested fields, there is no need to store a JSON string.
-The PartitionKey is not used and hardcoded to a string "chatr".
+As there are no nested fields, there is no need to encode as a JSON string.
+Again the PartitionKey is not used and hardcoded to a string "chatr".

 - **PartitionKey**: "chatr"
 - **RowKey**: The `userId` field returned from Static Web Apps auth endpoint